haha0201/BlastThoseBalls/README.md

-# Tronsi get your ass on discord
+# Lol sorry not now, why?